 If you love cats, are a people-person, and can make a commitment to provide at least eight hours of service a month to CAT for at least six months, please click here for more details on all the volunteer opportunities offered at the Cat Adoption Team.

-There are several ways you can help this kitty:
+There are several ways you can help a lost cat or kitten:

 Remain calm and start looking right away.

-Please click here for helpful advice, tips, and resources that will help you find your cat.
+Please click here for helpful advice, tips, and resources to help you find your cat.